 FAQ About the Massachusetts Construction and Demolition Materials Waste Bans

-When working on a building demolition, deconstruction, or remodeling, it is important to safely handle hazardous materials such as lead, asbestos, mercury, and PCBs.
+When working on a building demolition, deconstruction, or remodeling project, it is important to safely handle hazardous materials such as lead, asbestos, mercury, and PCBs.

 In order to prevent the generation of nuisance dust or the emission of hazardous air pollutants, the MassDEP requires the owner/operator to file a Notification of Construction/Demolition on a BWP AQ06 form prior to the construction or demolition of any building except for a residential structure with fewer than 20 units.
 Additionally, the EPA also requires notification of the demolition of any building except residential structures with fewer than 4 units.
 Both the EPA and the MassDEP requirements can be satisfied by filing a MassDEP BWP AQ06 notification.
 Please note that, in a separate but related regulation, the MassDEP Asbestos Regulation (310 CMR 7.15) requires that prior to any demolition or renovation, the owner/operator must engage a Department of Labor Standards (DLS) certified asbestos inspector to conduct a thorough pre-demolition/renovation asbestos survey to identify all asbestos-containing material (ACM) that may be present so that it can be properly managed.